msb002/Acquisition/README.md

 2. Open the Acquisition folder
 2. Open the 'Common SubVis' folder in windows and double click to run `Setup_GlobalVariable.vi`.
 This will update the repository path that labview uses, which is contained within `GlobalVariables.vi`.
 3. Run `Monitor.vi` in the main Acquisition folder to confirm that everything is setup correctly.
-     * If you get an error saying that the python installation is not a valid excectable, the python integration toolkit is not using the correct python.
-In Labview, go to Tools -> Python Integration Toolkit -> Select Default python.
-Select the Python in the py36 anaconda environment, located at `C:\ProgramData\Anaconda3\envs\py36\python.exe`.
-See [LabSetup](https://github.com/MHDLab/Documentation/blob/master/labsetup.md) for more information.
+     * If you find an error, it is likely due to not having the i3 JSON package isntalled for labview.
+Open the VI Package Manager, search i3 JSON, and install.
+This will add the JSON writer package to your labview.(https://github.com/MHDLab/Documentation/blob/master/labsetup.md) for more information.

 # Usage